PhD in British and Irish Literary Studies

 - Engl.
 699: Dissertation (3-12 hrs, no limit).

-With the approval of the ACGS and the Committee on Studies, PhD students may satisfy the language requirement in one of three ways.
+With the approval of the ACGS and COS, PhD students may satisfy the language skill requirement in one of two ways.

-By demonstrating fluency in one foreign language.
-“Fluency” can be demonstrated in one of several ways with a grade of B or better: through the second-semester, third-year level in a language other than English; or through a graduate-level reading course II in a language other than English.
+By demonstrating fluency in one language skill.
+“Fluency” can be demonstrated in one of several ways with a grade of B or better: through the second-semester, third-year level undergraduate course in a language other than English; or through two graduate-level reading courses in a language other than English.
+Students may use English 547 (Introduction to Old English), 548 (Advanced Old English), and an Old English 650 or another 548 to fulfill fluency.

-Competence and Fluency can be demonstrated through course work from previous institutions, course work at UNM, and CLEP or UNM-administered language tests.
-The decision as to which research skills courses such as Computer Science and Statistics will satisfy the Department’s language requirements will be negotiated between the ACGS, CoS, and appropriate faculty from other departments; other research tools may be approved in exceptional cases in which similar provisions must be made for rigorous academic study in the subject.
+Competency and Fluency can be demonstrated through coursework from previous institutions, coursework at UNM, or tests administered either by UNM or CLEP.
+The decision as to which research skills courses such as a computer-programming language and Statistics will satisfy the Department’s language requirements will be negotiated between the ACGS, COS, and appropriate faculty from other departments; other research tools may be approved in exceptional cases in which similar provisions must be made for rigorous academic study in the subject.

-Note: Course credits for classes used to complete the language or research requirement cannot be counted toward the 54-hour requirement for regular course work.
+Note: Course credits for classes used to complete the language skill or research requirement cannot normally be counted toward the 51-hour requirement for regular course work.

 To ensure a thorough and broad knowledge of English as a discipline, the Department of English requires PhD students to take comprehensive examinations in three different fields.
 Under the advisement of the CoS, PhD students should select their three fields of study early in the course of their doctoral program, so that they can take course work that enhances their understanding of their three fields.